TomPrograms/cleanscript/Readme.md

 var double = lambda (x) : x * 2;

 # async lambda function with default parameter
-var asyncLambda = lambda async (x=2) : x ** 3;
+var asyncLambda = async lambda (x=2) : x ** 3;
 ```

 ### Classes

 In cleanscript, you can declare a class like the following.
 The class' methods use the same syntax as regular functions, and have all the same features.
-The method with the name constructor will be used as the class' constructor, same as regular Javascript.
+The method with the name `constructor` will be used as the class' constructor, same as regular Javascript.

 ```
 class Test:
+  # synchronous method
   function constructor:
     this.name = 1;

+  # method with default parameters
   function greeting(word="hello"):
     console.log(word + " " + this.name);

+  # asynchronous method
+  async function sayHi:
+    console.log('hi');

+  # generator method
+  function* generator:
+    yield 'hi';

+  # asynchronous generator method
+  async function* asyncGenerator:
+    yield 'async hi';
 ```

 In Cleanscript, you can define class inheritance with similar syntax to Python's inheritance: